lisapaige/bb-total-visitors/README.md

 Without more historical data, it is hard to use these results meaningfully, we are hoping to build something just as fun and much more helpful in the future, either with more historical data or new data that we start collecting now.

-Please [click](https://bogus-basin-prediction.herokuapp.com/) to play with an application that demonstrates making predictions using the random forest model and choosing only a **snow condition** value.
+Please [click](https://bogus-basin-prediction.herokuapp.com/) to play with an application that demonstrates making predictions using the jellybean model and choosing only a **snow condition** value.

 ![](images/bb-gif.gif)